Particular/NServiceBus.SagaAudit/README.md

 # NServiceBu.SagaAudit
-Enables audit of saga state changes for NServiceBus version 6.x endpoints to facilitate the SagaView state change diagram in ServiceInsight.
+Enables audit of saga state changes for NServiceBus endpoints to facilitate the SagaView state change diagram in ServiceInsight.